HASSAN1A/Quotes/README.md

 # Quotes

-  A very interactive  quots web app  that uses forms to let someone view ,add,vote and delete quote and share it with others who may visit the website.
+  A very interactive  quotes web app  that uses forms to let someone view ,add,vote and delete quote and share it with others who may visit the website.

 ## Demo